ginstrom/paladin-novel/manuscript/chapter-03.md

 "You're a healer?"
 Sim asked, watching her work.

 "Served a temple in Darach once."
 Her voice carried the weight of old disappointments.
-"Corruption outweighed compassion."
+"Corruption outweighed compassion.
+Priests of Kemiss conducting slave auctions on the very temple steps, blessing chains with holy water."
+Her mouth twisted with disgust.
+"Commerce became more sacred than mercy."
 She glanced at the dagger Pell offered him.
 "Pacifist?"

 Sim's hands remained folded in his lap.
 "My path is mercy.
 I heal and guide."